-The selected LME/MCO will need to ensure they can train sufficient numbers of clinicians to conduct trauma informed comprehensive clinical assessments.
-A description of these trauma informed clinical assessments can be found in Attachment F. Please describe how clinicians will be chosen.

-The selected LME/MCO will need to serve youth involved in juvenile justice and child welfare who are privately insured and uninsured.
+- L. The selected LME/MCO will need to ensure they can train sufficient numbers of clinicians to conduct trauma informed comprehensive clinical assessments.
+A description of these trauma informed clinical assessments can be found in Attachment F. Please describe how clinicians will be chosen. - M. The selected LME/MCO will need to serve youth involved in juvenile justice and child welfare who are privately insured and uninsured.
 Please describe how these youths would have access to your system's array of state funded services.
-Also, describe how the outcomes of privately insured youth will be tracked.

-What will the LME/MCO offer as an enhanced rate to support these Trauma Informed Clinical Assessments for youth involved with child welfare and juvenile court?

-As an LME/MCO, what recommendations or suggestions do you have to enhance this pilot as currently described?

-2. Name of Provider for High Fidelity Wraparound and Targeted Care Coordination

-3. Description of Capacities of Selected Provider to Meet the Needs of the Target Population

-Please describe and provide examples of:

-- 1. This provider's capacity to address the needs of youth with mental health, substance use disorders, and co-occurring intellectual/development disabilities.
-This includes any documentation of the number of youth involved with child welfare and juvenile justice that have been served by the provider. - 2.
-How this provider would hire and supervise the necessary staff in the required time frames to ensure the best matched, experienced staff are hired. - 3.
-This provider's past collaborative efforts with your LME/MCO, local department of social services and juvenile justice. - 4.
+Also, describe how the outcomes of privately insured youth will be tracked. - N. Name of Provider for High-Fidelity Wraparound and Targeted Care Coordination. - O. Description of Capacities of Selected Provider to Meet the Needs of the Target Population: Please describe and provide examples of (up to 40 points): - a.
+This provider's capacity to address the needs of youth with mental health, substance use disorders, and co-occurring intellectual/development disabilities.
+This includes any documentation of the number of youth involved with child welfare and juvenile justice that have been served by the provider. - b.
+How this provider would hire and supervise the necessary staff in the required time frames to ensure the best matched, experienced staff are hired. - c.
+This provider's past collaborative efforts with your LME/MCO, local department of social services and juvenile justice. - d.
 Evidenced based or informed practices this provider has successfully implemented.
-Please note any that required use of fidelity measures and provide examples of their tracking systems. - 5.
+Please note any that required use of fidelity measures and provide examples of their tracking systems. - e.
 How this provider has consistently and innovatively improved the outcomes of youth involved with child welfare and juvenile justice.
-Attach relevant outcome summaries and examples of continuous quality improvement processes.

-- 6. This provider's experience collaborating with residential providers and the ability to educate, communicate and implement the HFW Model to bring youth back to the community and ensure shorter lengths of stay. - 7.
+Attach relevant outcome summaries and examples of continuous quality improvement processes. - f.
+This provider's experience collaborating with residential providers and the ability to educate, communicate and implement the HFW Model to bring youth back to the community and ensure shorter lengths of stay. - g.
 Current involvement with family and youth members at the collaborative level.
 Please include description of roles and responsibilities family members provided (i.e. interviewing processes, collaborative team member/partner, policy input) Does the provider have a statewide or local presence?
 Is the provider not for profit?
-Provide the name, position, and contact information of the provider Coordination team member who will be directly responsible for implementation of this initiative.

-4. Judicial District

-What Judicial District has been chosen?

-Provide the name, position, and contact information of the Chief Court Counselor who will be directly responsible for implementation of this initiative:

-Provide the name, position, and contact information of the Department of Social Services staff who will be directly responsible for implementation of this initiative:
+Provide the name, position, and contact information of the provider Coordination team member who will be directly responsible for implementation of this initiative. - P. Judicial District (up to 20 points): - a.
+What Judicial District has been chosen? - b.
+Provide the name, position, and contact information of the Chief Court Counselor who will be directly responsible for implementation of this initiative. - c.
+Provide the name, position, and contact information of the Department of Social Services staff who will be directly responsible for implementation of this initiative. - d.
 Please describe any current or past collaborative efforts that support the Care for the selection of this judicial district for launching this tiered Care Coordination pilot.

-5. Letters of Support

-LME/MCO must demonstrate collaboration with their chosen provider as well as the Chief Court Counselor and Department of Social Services Director(s) in the chosen judicial district.
+- Q. Letters of Support (Pass/Fail): LME/MCO must demonstrate collaboration with their chosen provider as well as the Chief Court Counselor and Department of Social Services Director(s) in the chosen judicial district.
 Please attach letters from these three collaborators.
-There is also a page for signatures from these leadership staff reflecting they have reviewed the requirements of this application.
+There is also a page for signatures from these leadership staff reflecting they have reviewed the requirements of this application - R. Name of Chosen Provider (Pass/Fail)